Class Teacher - Mrs Partington

 English

 Those children who have completed the RWI programme will be doing daily handwriting, first ensuring that letter formation is accurate and then beginning to join when children are ready.
-This term’s reading lessons are based on the books 'Too Small Tola' by Atinuke and 'The Boy Who Harnessed the Wind' by William Kamkwamba and Bryan Mealer.
+This term’s reading lessons are based on the book ‘The boy who grew dragons’ by Andy Shepherd.
 These lessons will develop children’s retrieval skills and help them to understand new vocabulary.

-All children’s writing lessons will be based upon the books Home for Grace and Mrs Noah’s Pockets.
+All children’s writing lessons will be based upon the books ‘Fadya and the song of the river’ and ‘Marcy and the riddle of the sphinx’ .
 These lessons will explore literary techniques as well as grammar, and will provide opportunities to create fiction and non-fiction pieces of work.
 The class will be reading as our class text.

 Maths

 Across the term, the children will develop themselves as mathematicians.
-We will work on multiplication and division as well as fractions.
+We will work on fractions and measures (money, length, time, weight and temperature).
 The children will have daily mastering number lessons.
-Families can support at home by encouraging children to complete short sessions on either Numbots or TT Rockstars.
+Families can support at home by encouraging children to complete short sessions on either Numbots or TTRockstars.

 PSHE